Wanguifiona/Delani-studio/README.md

 ### Behavior Driven Development

-* Display form for entering date & gender
+1. Display form for entering date & gender
+  * Input: Enter users Name

-  -Input: Enter users birthdate
+  * Input: Enter users Email

-  -Input: Enter users gender
+  * Input: Enter users Message

-  -Output: Generate Akan name according to the submited date and gender
+  * Output: send message to Delani studio and get a email confirming message is received

-* Display an error message if date and gender is left blank when submitting
+2. Display an error message if Name ,Message and Email is left blank when  submitting

-   -Input:"Empty"

-   -Output: "Displays error message"
+   * Input:"Empty"
+   * Output: "Name is not valid"
+   * Output: "Email is not valid"
+   * Output: "Message is not valid"

 ## Development